-What is Employee Engagement?
+What is employee engagement?

 How do you think most of the workers at your company feel each morning when they get out of bed and prepare to come to work?

 Asking this question is about more than just checking in on your employees’ feelings.
 When your employees are highly engaged, they’re like the first group - excited to come to work, committed to your organization's goals and values, and put in their best efforts for your team every day.

 But how do you know which group most of your employees fall into on most days?
 Guessing isn’t effective - you might think you’ve made your company or department a great place to work, but only your employees know for sure.

-What is an Employee Engagement Survey?
+What is an employee engagement survey?

 An employee engagement survey is a simple idea - a series of questions that you send out to your employees to gauge each team's engagement level, department, and the company as a whole.

 But while their purpose is clear, measuring employee engagement through surveys is a little trickier than it first appears.
 There are many different ways to conduct an employee engagement survey.

 Other organizations build and conduct a large, thorough survey every year as a responsibility of the Human Resource department.
-And still, others rely on shorter but more frequent pulse surveys, including the increasingly popular Employee Net Promoter Score, to measure engagement throughout the year.
+And still, others rely on shorter but more frequent pulse surveys, including the increasingly popular employee net promoter score, to measure engagement throughout the year.

-All of these methods are different, but they share the same goal - to measure employee engagement levels at your business.
+These methods are different, but they share the same goal - to measure employee engagement levels at your business.
 Pick the one that aligns most closely with your goals and budget, and you won’t go wrong.

-Employees can be satisfied but disengaged - maybe they like their salary and the location of their office.
+Employees can be satisfied but disengaged - maybe they like their salary and their office location.
 Still, the work they do every day is rote and micromanaged, so they’re not actually engaged emotionally.

 1. Trust in the chain of command